3snowp7im/urn/README.md

 If a split has a ```title``` key, its UI element receives a class name derived from its title.
-Specifically, the title is lowercased and all non-alphanumeric characters are replaced with hyphens.
-For instance, if your split is titled "First split", it can be styled by targeting the CSS class ```.first-split```.
+Specifically, the title is lowercased and all non-alphanumeric characters are replaced with hyphens, and the result is concatenated with ```split-```.
+For instance, if your split is titled "First split", it can be styled by targeting the CSS class ```.split-first-split```.

 Split icon boxes have a default size of 0x0 pixels.
 If you want to give them a ```background``` property, you will need to also